 Connect the wire

-Most rooms should have purple colored network cables for you to use.
+Most rooms on Evans Hall 3rd and 4th floors should have purple colored network cables for you to use.
 If your room does not have one or does not have enough, please email us and specify the office room number.
+Make sure the purple cable is connected to the small white network box -- it is about the size of a deck of cards.
+The larger white network boxes are incompatible with this process.
 Please do not disconnect any SCF-managed computers from cables since faculty and students may be accessing the equipment remotely.

 Check that your purple cable is plugged into the small white networking boxes (the size of a deck of cards) on the wall rather than the larger white boxes.
 The small boxes are associated with cabling that was installed by campus during the summer of 2014.
 The above procedure will only work if your computer is connected via a purple cable to the small box.